-Comparisons of the sleep macrostructure (Tab.
-2) and microstructure (Tab.
-3) revealed no differences between the two groups between the two groups by means of both Student's and Mann-Whitney's test respectively of normality of distribution and violation of t-test assumptions.
+Comparisons of the sleep macrostructure (Table 2) and microstructure (Table 3) revealed no differences between the two groups by means of both Student's and Mann-Whitney's test respectively of normality of distribution and violation of t-test assumptions.
 We did not find any changes in CAP rate, CAP time or CAP subtypes distribution between both investigated groups.